COVID-19 Information for Students

 The latest student-related information from the University can be found on the Student and Offer Holders area of their Coronavirus response website.

 Living in College Safely

 In order to ensure the safety of all members of College, there are a number of special processes and policies in place for students on College premises.
-All students should read the COVID-19 Guide for Students (SSO required) in preparation for their arrival.
+All students should read the COVID-19 Guide for Students (SSO required).

 Are You Showing Symptoms?